HMCS Bonaventure: Commemoration

 Bonaventure had two ships' anchors.
 One anchor is preserved at Point Pleasant Park in Halifax as the Bonaventure Anchor Memorial.
 The monument was dedicated in 1973 initially to aircrew lost at sea, but later to all naval personnel who died in service.
-The monument consists of the anchor and chains, along with a small chain running from the monument into the water to make the connection between monument and the sea.
+The monument consists of the anchor and chains, along with a small chain running from the monument into the water to make the connection between the monument and the sea.
 The anchor faces the mouth of the harbour.
 The names of navy and air force personnel who died during peacetime are etched into plaques beside the anchor.
 Her starboard anchor, donated by Maritime Command on 6 May 1998, is on display at Royal Military College Saint-Jean.
 Her two saluting guns are mounted at HMCS Discovery in Vancouver's Stanley Park.
 The ship's bell is preserved at the Shearwater Aviation Museum in Dartmouth, Nova Scotia, which also hosts a large model and exhibit about the carrier.